ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 * You should already have Node.js/npm and the Cordova package installed.
 If you don't, you can download and install Node from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 * The Cordova CLI tool is also required to use this plugin.
 You can find instructions to install Cordova and set up your Cordova app at [https://cordova.apache.org/#getstarted](https://cordova.apache.org/#getstarted).
+    * Make sure you are using Cordova version is 6.3.0 or below.

 * You should have Cocoapods installed.
 If you don't, you can download and install Cocoapods from [http://cocoapods.org/](http://cocoapods.org/)